Frequently Asked Questions

 SYSTEMS & SERVICES: BASWA Systems and start-to-finish support services

-Can BASWA Finishes be used for image and media projection?
+Can BASWA systems be used for image and media projection?

-Any BASWA Finishes that are trowel-applied smoothly are great projection surfaces with high light reflectance.
-Projects utilizing BASWA Systems for projection include multiple Planetariums, museums, and the New World Symphony Hall in Miami.
-Contact BASWA to get more information for your application.
+Yes.
+BASWA finishes that are trowel-applied smoothly function as high-quality projection surfaces due to the system's light reflectance value of 0.91 per ASTM E1477-98.
+Notable projection installations include multiple planetariums, museums, and the New World Symphony Hall in Miami.
+Contact BASWA to discuss projection requirements for your specific project.

 Can BASWA Systems be applied on walls?